Droei/roguelike-notes/readme.md

 "Well once I found the altar I died but it was a cool fight"
 ![Altar or shrine boss fight](images/RiskOfRain/15.jpg)

+## Inscryption

+"I've been really hooked in these deck building roguelike's!!!!!
+I'm so happy I got 2 more to go!!!"
+"This one seems to have an amazing art style I'm very curious!"

+"Wait a sec I can't start new game??"
+[1.png]

+"They explain the click and hold system at the start of the game that's soo cool!!!"
+"Omg the start looks siiiiccckkk!!!"
+[2.jpg]
+[3.png]

+"The tutorial is clear, feels a little like Hearthstone battleground" "Also the base for character feels soooo cool"
+[4.jpg]

 # My rOGUELIKE